Criminal Justice (Indian TV series)

-Criminal Justice is an Indian Hindi-language crime thriller legal drama web series for Hotstar Specials, based on the 2008 British television series of the same name, written by Shridhar Raghavan and was directed by Tigmanshu Dhulia and Vishal Furia.
+Criminal Justice is an Indian Hindi-language crime thriller legal drama miniseries written by Shridhar Raghavan and was directed by Tigmanshu Dhulia and Vishal Furia.
+It is based on the 2008 British television series of the same name.
 Starring Pankaj Tripathi, Vikrant Massey, Jackie Shroff, Anupriya Goenka and Mita Vashisht in lead roles, the storyline follows the life of individuals on a gut-wrenching journey through the criminal justice system.

 Criminal Justice was released through Hotstar on 5 April 2019.
 It received positive response from critics, praising the performances of the principal characters, Tripathi, Massey and Shroff respectively.

-In February 2020, the makers announced for the second season, titled Criminal Justice: Behind Closed Doors, which was released through Disney+ Hotstar on 24 December 2020.
-Criminal Justice: Adhura Sach, the third season of the series, premiered on Disney+ Hotstar on 26 August 2022.
-It follows the murder case of a young celebrity.
+In February 2020, the makers announced a second series, titled Criminal Justice: Behind Closed Doors, which was released on 24 December 2020.
+Criminal Justice: Adhura Sach, the third series, premiered on 26 August 2022.
+In May 2025, the fourth series, Criminal Justice: A Family Matter, premiered.

 Plot

-Criminal Justice is a thriller series, starring Pankaj Tripathi, Vikrant Massey, Jackie Shroff, Anupriya Goenka, Mita Vashisht, Rucha Inamdar, Jagat Rawath, Rithuraj Singh, Tuhina Vora.
-The series focuses on how Aditya Sharma's (portrayed by Vikrant Massey) life changes after being falsely accused of murdering Sanaya Rath (portrayed by Madhurima Roy).
-The series is split into 10 episodes.

 The series starts by introducing Aditya Sharma as a cab driver who comes from a middle-class family.
-He will have plans of meeting his friends at a pub after completing his work, but a foul-mouthed lady sits in his cab and keeps on changing location, because of which all his night plans become jeopardized, while talking to her they realize that they are alumni of the same college.
+He had plans of meeting his friends at a pub after completing his work, but a foul-mouthed lady sits in his cab and keeps on changing location, because of which all his night plans become jeopardized, while talking to her they realize that they are alumni of the same college.
 The lady suffers from mood swings, so it can be easily come to know that she is a drug addict.
-The lady's name was later revealed to be Sanaya Rath.
+The lady's name was later revealed to be Shanaya Rath.